trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 ### The Evolution Of Hong Kong

 #### Chapter Summary:
 Leadership is a tricky concept in an evolving world, since claiming causation of something becomes quite difficult and hard.
-Many things would have happened on their own anyways and people who just were at the right place at the right time reaped the benefits.
+Many things would have happened on their anyways and people who just were at the right place at the right time reaped the benefits.
 However sometimes people's actions still changed the world, single handedly, but usually for the worse.
-Also, once again, putting to much emphasis on top down design in contrast to bottom up growth leads to desasters or generally worse outcomes then free systems, let go to evolve on their own.
+Also, once again, putting to much emphasis on top down design in contrast to bottom up growth leads to desasters or generally worse outcomes then free systems, let go to evolve on their.

 ## Chapter 13 - The Evolution of Government